sitthykun/smilelog/README.md

 # pylogger
-1. colorise python3.x logger
+1. colorise output
-2. disable log and console via public its id.
+2. disable log and console via public its id
+3. split each output with a big span